soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E4_FAIR-WissKI_en.md

 However, WissKI can also integrate other ontologies, provided that they are available in a machine-readable format such as RDF or OWL.

 This creates interoperable and reusable knowledge resources.
 Their specific FAIR compliance additionally depends on modeling, licensing, and provision.

+> **How does WissKI support FAIR data?**
+>
+> WissKI supports the FAIR principles: **Findable · Accessible · Interoperable · Reusable**
+>
+> It uses Semantic Web technologies and standards such as RDF and OWL to represent and connect knowledge in a machine-readable form.
+>
+> Ontologies such as CIDOC CRM provide shared semantic structures that support interoperability and reuse.
+>
+> **Important:** Using WissKI can support FAIR data management, but FAIRness also depends on factors such as modeling decisions, metadata, licensing, and data provision.

 ---